 List Of Common Causes Of Auto Accidents

-Annual research on the nation’s leading causes of motor vehicle crashes identifies several common causes underlying the numerous crashes that occur across the country, varying somewhat by state and local region.
+Annual research on the nation’s leading causes of motor vehicle crashes identify several common causes underlying the numerous crashes that occur across the country, varying somewhat by state and local region.

-Common causes of car accidents in the U.S. include:
+Common causes of auto accidents in the U.S. include:

 - drug or alcohol impairment (driving under the influence)